ashcan1/Ashcan1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on completing coding challenegs
+-
-- 🌱 I’m currently learning Entity framework and Nunit testing
+- 🌱 I’m currently learning unit testing and typescript
 - 💬 Ask me about anything
 - 📫 How to reach me: tahmasbiashkan@gmail.com     and my webiste :  www.ashkandev.com